 - Awards and Recognition - Think outside the box when choosing how best to recognize servant-leaders in your lodge.
 This best practice offers suggestions to properly recognize your lodge or chapter members.

-- OA Ranger - See how one lodge is trying their hand at fixing the problem of low OA involvement in urban troops.
+- OA Ranger - See how one lodge is trying their hand at fixing the problem of low OA involvement in urban units.

 - Community Service - Ever at a loss for a community service idea?
 Check out what lodges across the country have done.